Best Workplace Chat Apps for Smooth Communication

 User Permissions and Roles Admins can configure access levels and create user groups, useful for organizations that regularly work with external contractors or clients.

 Worth noting: Pumble is best suited for budget-conscious teams that need a functional chat layer.
-It doesn't include HR-specific capabilities like onboarding workflows, performance tracking, or recognition — HR teams will still need dedicated tools to manage the full employee lifecycle.
+It doesn't include HR-specific capabilities like onboarding workflows, performance tracking, or recognition software — HR teams will still need dedicated tools to manage the full employee lifecycle.

 7. Brosix